Skip to content

 Collects Fear Itself: Book of the Skull, Fear Itself 1-7.

 Captain America Vol. 6 starts here.
 Steve Rogers is Captain America and some old allies and enemies are back in action.
-Those next books are the last written by Ed Brubaker.
+Those next comics are the last written by Ed Brubaker.

-With Steve Rogers back in action under the flag, Bucky takes back his Winter Soldier identity in order to fix past errors with the help of Black Widow.
-You can read it after or during Captain America Vol. 6.
+With Steve Rogers back in action under the flag, Bucky takes back his Winter Soldier identity to fix past errors with the help of Black Widow.
+You can read the Winter Soldier comics after or during Captain America Vol. 6.

 Also available in one book called: